p-sandher/shanti/README.md

 [![Project Screen Shot][product-screenshot]](https://github.com/p-sandher/Library-Study-Room-Booking-System)

 ### Planning and Design:
-Define the features and functionalities of your mental health app.
+Decide on the features and functionalities of the mental health app.
 Create wireframes and design mockups to visualize the app's structure and user interface.

 ### Choose the Right Technologies: